HomePROSEThe Kitemaker...

 Change can be good but can also result in the traditions of the past being forgotten, which is very much the case in the story.
 Nobody left after Mehmood to make kites for Ali or anybody else.
 With Mehmood’s death comes not only the loss of life but the loss of tradition.
 Bond puts forth the question of whether the inevitable change should come at the cost of tradition.
 He also asks whether the past should be forgotten, just as Mehmood will surely be forgotten.

-Previous articlePhrases
+Previous article

 Devika Panikar

 δάσκαλος (dáskalos) means the teacher in Greek.
 Devika Panikar has been teaching English Language and Literature since 2006.
-She is an Assistant Professor with the Directorate of Collegiate Education under the Government of Kerala.
-She teaches at the Government Colleges under this directorate and is now posted at the Government Law College, Thiruvananthapuram.
-This website is a collection of lecture notes she prepared by referencing various sources for her students’ perusal.
-It has been compiled here for the sake of future generations.
+She is an Assistant Professor with the Directorate of Collegiate Education under the Government of Kerala and now works at the Government College Kasaragod.
+This website is a collection of lecture notes she prepared by referring to various sources for her students’ perusal.